 Earthing is actually a thing.

-Before you turn in for the day, get yourself outside with bare feet and get on the bare ground.
+Before you turn in for the day, get outside barefoot and get on the ground.

 I like to go out and water my plants in bare feet after dinner, or sometimes I will just sit on the edge of my fire pit with my feet in the grass.

 Other times I’ll just go lay in the grass with my kids while they jump and run around.